redwoodjs/redwood/docs/docs/tutorial/chapter4/deployment.md

 - [Digital Ocean](https://www.digitalocean.com/products/managed-databases)
 - [AWS](https://aws.amazon.com/rds/postgresql/)

 We're going to go with Railway for now because it's a) free and b) ridiculously easy to get started, by far the easiest we've found.
 You don't even need to create a login!
 The only limitation is that if you *don't* create an account, your database will be removed after one day.
+If you think you can finish everything you need to do in the next 24 hours, go for it!
+Otherwise just create an account first and it'll stick around.

 Head over to Railway and click **Start a New Project**: